1jeffreyli/1jeffreyli/README.md

 - 🌱 I’m currently going through the full-stack track on The Odin Project (TOP).

-- 🍕 I'm originally from Chicago and will be based in L.A.
+- 🍕 I'm originally from Chicago but based in L.A.

 <br/>